MarcJos/Merope/doc/VoxellationManual.md

 There are different ways to perform this transformation, depending on the information that is stored inside each voxel, which one one the following :
 - a `Pure` phase,
 - an `Iso`-tropic mixture of different phases,
-- an `AnIso`-tropic mixture of different phases.
+- an `AnIso`-tropic mixture of different phases,
+- a union of polyedra internal to the voxel, termed as `PolyGeom`.

 Finally, the aim is to put the voxelation in the TMFFT format or the [AMITEX format](http://www.maisondelasimulation.fr/projects/amitex/user_guide/_build/html/input_files.html).

 We explain first the principles, and then, how to appeal to the adequate Python functions.

 :warning: Unfortunately, a typing error lies in the code, where the incorrect ''voxellation'' is used instead of the correct ''voxelation''.
 For retrocompatibility reasons, we maintain the word ``voxellation'' in the code.

 # Voxelation principles and functionalities